pkgw/website/content/2023/divio-documentation-system/index.md

 Whenever I see a taxonomy, I also start thinking about the things it *doesn’t* cover.
-Thinking about my own experiences writing documentation, one thing that the Divio system doesn’t address is what we might call [finding aids][fa].
+Thinking about my own experiences writing documentation, one thing that the Diátaxis system doesn’t address is what we might call [finding aids][fa].
 Imagine that I have a wonderful corpus of documentation covering everything: tutorials, how-tos, explainers, and reference information — for every reader, we’ve got exactly what they need.
 But we still need to get them *to* the right